Mohtashim-Syyed/CC-106395/Phase 2/readme.md

 ## Flex Script ##

-We have used the lex tool to write a script to generate the Scanner or the Lexical analyser.
+We have used the lex tool to write a script to generate the Lexical analyser.
 This script has three sections as followed,
 1. Definition Section
 This section is for importing any C header files, variable declarations for variables which